Unavailability and recurring blocks

 - Recurring closures — Repeat the same closure pattern (for example, “every Friday after 3pm”) without re-entering each occurrence.

-- Calendar views — Fetch unavailability in a calendar-oriented shape for custom UIs.
+- Calendar views — Fetch unavailability as per-interval rows for custom UIs (

 GET /v3/availability and booking flows already respect these layers; configure blocks here when customers need to see fewer slots or when you must prevent booking during specific times.

-For types of blocks (appointments, holds, padding, OOF, external), see Unavailability in the glossary.
+For types of calendar rows (appointments, holds, padding, OOF, external), see Unavailability in the glossary.

 How this fits the stack